Are you a college student who wants to make money as you learn?

-Looking for Good Ways to Make Money in College:
+Great Ways to Make Money in College

-Your studies are the most important thing because they are what will lead to your degree and ultimately earning way more income.
+Your studies are the most important thing because they are what will lead to your degree and ultimately earning a lot more income.
 But that doesn’t mean you have to suffer or starve.

 Here are a few you can start on right away.

-1. Part-Time Job:
+1. Get a Part-Time Job

 Get something on campus or within walking distance to where you live.
 If you’re especially strategic, you’ll pick something that meshes well with your major and will look good on your resume later when you graduate.

-2. Mystery Shopper:
+2. Become a Mystery Shopper

 Do you like to shop?
 Believe it or not you could get paid for it.
 Market research companies need people to shop at certain locations and evaluate the performance of the establishment.
 That way they will know how to improve their service.

-3. Give Blood:
+3. Give Blood or Plasma

 Although it’s not a lot of money, giving blood (or plasma) is always one of the easiest ways to make money in college.
 Your body is always making more!
 Plus not only will you be potentially helping others, but it is always in high demand.

-4. Sell Things on the Internet:
+4. Sell Things on the Internet

 When you’re done with your books, notes, or even your lab supplies, sell them over the internet.
 Use well known sites like Amazon, eBay, or Craig’s List.